 The data logger requires a power supply.
 It can receive power from a variety of sources, operate for several months on non-rechargeable batteries, and supply power to many sensors and devices.
-The data logger operates with external power connected to the green BAT and/or CHG terminals on the face of the wiring panel.
-The positive power wire connects to +.
-The negative wire connects to -.
-The power terminals are internally protected against polarity reversal and high voltage transients.
+The data logger operates with external power connected to the green POWER IN port on the face of the wiring panel.
+See Wiring panel and terminal functions (p.
+8).
+The positive power wire connects to the 12V terminal.
+The negative wire connects to G. The power terminals are internally protected against polarity reversal and high voltage transients.
+If the voltage on the POWER IN terminals exceeds 19 V, power is shut off to certain parts of the data logger to prevent damaging connected sensors or peripherals.